While I was living in Rio, one of my best and oldest friends from home, Mareill, came to visit me to help me celebrate my 27th birthday.

 After a little much-needed R & R, we were off once more to start the last leg of the hike.

 Once we finally finished the hike, we caught a bus back to Paraty, where we explored a bit more before heading back to Rio.

-After the sun set, we caught the bus back to Rio.
-It was hard to leave Paraty, but it’s a little hard to complain when your home looks like this…
+After the sunset, we caught the bus back to Rio.
+It was hard to leave this beautiful paradise, but it’s hard to complain when your home looks like this…